-Geers's works are included in prominent collections internationally, including the ArtPace, Texas, USA; Magasin 3, Stockholm, Sweden and Konsthall, Stockholm, Sweden.
+Geers' works are included in prominent collections internationally, including Centre Pompidou, Paris; ArtPace, Texas, USA; Chicago Art Institute, Chicago, USA, FNAC, Paris, France, Magasin 3, Stockholm, Sweden and Konsthall, Stockholm, Sweden.